-A good way of improving your French vocabulary is also to keep your own vocabulary book.
+If you prefer the physical process of writing down vocabulary, then a good way of improving your German vocabulary is to keep your own vocabulary book.
 In this book you should write any new words or phrases that you come across, together with their English translations.
 The action of writing down the vocabulary should help you to remember it, and your vocabulary book will prove a valuable revision aid.

-You should rule or fold neatly down the middle of each page so that the French words go on one side and the English down the other ~ always the same way round, whichever way you prefer.
+You should rule or fold neatly down the middle of each page so that the German words go on one side and the English down the other ~ always the same way round, whichever way you prefer.
 You can then cover up the English column periodically and see how many of the words you now recognise; and then test yourself the other way, into the target language.